 Bixby: What devices is it built into?

 Here's the thing.
-Bixby is still pretty new and also clearly being positioned as a high end feature so the voice assistant is officially built into recent Samsung smartphones including: the Samsung Galaxy S8, the Samsung Galaxy S8+, the Samsung Galaxy S8 Active and the Samsung Galaxy Note 8.
+Bixby is still pretty new and also clearly being positioned as a high-end feature, so the voice assistant is officially built into recent Samsung smartphones including the new Samsung Galaxy S9, the Samsung Galaxy S8, the Samsung Galaxy S8+, the Samsung Galaxy S8 Active and the Samsung Galaxy Note 8.
 These phones all have a dedicated Bixby button below the volume buttons on the left edge.

 And it isn't the entire list, thankfully.
 Bixby can be sideloaded onto other Samsung Galaxy phones running Android Nougat or later via the Bixby APK.